AmplicaLabs/dsnp-did-resolver-plugin-frequency/README.md

 # Features

-Currently this plugin implements the minimal functionality required to support lookup of public keys by DSNP applications.
+Currently this resolver implements the minimal functionality required to support lookup of public keys by DSNP applications.

 - DSNP public keys with `keyType` 1 are listed in the `keyAgreement` array.
 - DSNP public keys with `keyType` 2 are listed in the `assertionMethod` array.